Disease Guide ·Legg-Calve-Perthes Disease ·2026

 Legg-Calve-Perthes Disease in Dogs - symptoms, vet costs & insurance

-Legg-Calve-Perthes surgery (FHO) costs $1,500-$3,000.
-This condition occurs when the blood supply to the femoral head (top of the thigh bone) is disrupted, causing the bone to degenerate and collapse.
-It almost exclusively affects small and toy breed puppies, typically appearing between 4-12 months of age.
+FHO surgery costs $1,500-$3,000.
+The blood supply to the femoral head (hip ball) is disrupted during growth, causing bone degeneration and collapse.
+Affects small and toy breed puppies at 4-12 months old.
 Surgery has excellent outcomes.

 Legg-Calve-Perthes Disease - vet costs and insurance